How to Get Your Home Ready to Sell

 One of the easiest ways to stage your living and sleeping areas is with pillows.
 You can pick up colorful throw pillows at Target that can work in your old home, during the staging and selling, and then in your new one, too.

-In fact, we got so used to have our beds made with pretty pillows, and our couches, too, that we kept the look going after we’d sold our old house and moved into our new one.
+In fact, we got so used to having our beds made with pretty pillows, and our couches, too, that we kept the look going after we’d sold our old house and moved into our new one.
 Pillows can add a pop of color to an otherwise neutral room.

 2. Declutter and depersonalize